nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 ![Send Document - Payload](images/senddocument/senddocument_payload.png)

-The Send Document payload recognises that for most scenarios, messages which are intended to update target organisations’ records will result in a task being created in the target system workflow.
+The Send Document payload recognises that for most scenarios messages which are intended to update target organisations’ records will result in a task being created in the target system workflow.
 As a result, the Task resource is used to describe the intent of the message - to request that a task be created in the target organisation to review and perform an update.

 The following requirements describe the structure of the Send Document payload: